Supporting UC Davis Faculty Around the World

 Global Affairs partners with UC Davis schools and colleges to offer grants ranging from $5,000-$15,000 that support innovative international research, spur future collaborations, and stimulate external funding.
 To date, over $1.5 million in seed funding has led to over $40 million in external grants.
 Find out more.

-Global Affairs is pleased to announce new, team-focused grants of up to $5,000 fund locally executed but internationally oriented programs such as lectures and workshops that highlight and enhance UC Davis’ connections in regions of the world.
-See grant details.
+Global Affairs is pleased to announce new, team-focused grants of up to $7,500 to fund locally executed but internationally oriented multi-disciplinary programs such as lectures and workshops that highlight and enhance UC Davis’ connections to the UN Sustainable Development Goals (SDGs).
+Find out more.

 Curriculum Enhancement Through Global Learning

 Global Affairs offers a collaborative, year-long series of professional development workshops that give faculty members the opportunity to revise course content and teaching techniques in response to current global challenges and opportunities.
 A $1,000 honorarium is paid upon completion of the program.
 Learn more.

 Faculty and Staff Ambassadors